hashicorp/terraform-provider-kubernetes-alpha/docs/index.md

 The `manifest` attribute of the `kubernetes_manifest` resource accepts any arbitrary Kubernetes API object, using Terraform's [map](https://www.terraform.io/docs/configuration/expressions.html#map) syntax.
 If you have YAML you want to use with this provider, we recommend that you convert it to a map as an initial step and then manage that resource in Terraform, rather than using `yamldecode()` inside the resource block.

-You can quickly convert a single YAML file to an HCL map using this one liner:
+You can quickly convert a single document YAML file to an HCL map using this one liner:

 ```
-echo 'yamldecode(file("test.yaml"))' | terraform console
+echo 'yamldecode(file("input.yaml"))' | terraform console
 ```

-Alternatively, there is also an experimental command line tool [tfk8s](https://github.com/jrhouston/tfk8s) you could use to convert Kubernetes YAML manifests into complete Terraform configurations.
+There is also a command line tool [tfk8s](https://github.com/jrhouston/tfk8s) you can use to convert multi-document Kubernetes YAML manifests into complete Terraform configurations.

 ## Contributing